 We felt compelled to act on homelessness because of the growing failure within the housing market to supply affordable, decent homes for people with insufficient financial resources to meet rental obligations.
 We decided our society would centre our activities on the provision of housing.

 In 2005, we purchased our first residential properties on Merseyside.
-Over the next ten years we refurbished £10 million of long-term empty properties and brought them back into habitable use.
+Over the next ten years we refurbished £10 million worth of long-term empty properties and brought them back into habitable use.

 We have a proven track record of helping the UK’s homeless get back on their feet.
 Since 2002, we have found homes for thousands of people through investments of over £32 million.